AbdullahSameh10/Exclusive/README.md

 ---

-## ⭐ Support

-If you like this project, consider giving it a star ⭐ on GitHub.
+If you found this project interesting, don't forget to ⭐ the repository!

----

-## 📄 License

-This project is for learning and portfolio purposes.